||Senior Operations Manager

 |Benefits:||28 days annual leave, Royal London Pension scheme|

 Refuge is proud to be a leader in its field and an employer of choice with leading edge systems for supervision, quality management and development.
 We offer the first Qualifications and Credit Framework (QCF) accredited qualification for our profession.
-Other benefits include 28 days holiday, pension scheme, an employee assistance programme and a childcare voucher scheme.
+Other benefits include 28 days holiday, pension scheme, an employee assistance programme.

 Closing date: 16th January 2019

 Interview date: 28th January 2019